 Flavius Josephus (Circa AD 26–103)

 Josephus was the son of a priest and grew up as a Noble in first-century Palestine.
 He considered himself a devout Jew and celebrated Judaism in his writings.
 In the early days of the first Jewish Revolt against Rome (66-70 AD), he joined the Jewish anti-Roman resistance movement and was in charge of the Jotapata fortress in Galilee.
 He refused to surrender until his life was guaranteed.
 Josephus gave a prophecy that Vespasian, who was his family benefactor, would become emperor, which caused him to be granted Roman citizenship and take the name Flavius.
 He was then commissioned to write a history of the Jewish people around AD 93.
 He wrote two collations of many historical books called the 'History of the Jewish War' (against Rome) and 'Antiquities of the Jews,' commonly referred to as the 'Testimonium Flavianum,' that were strongly at variance with rabbinic views and written in Greek for educated people.
-Josephus attempted appealing to aristocrats in the Roman world, and present Judaism to be a religion that should be admired for its moral and philosophical depth.
+Josephus attempted to appeal to aristocrats in the Roman world and present Judaism as a religion that should be admired for its moral and philosophical depth.

 The shortest reference to Jesus (in Book 20) was incidental in identifying Jesus' brother, James, the leader of the church in Jerusalem.
 In the temporary absence of a Roman governor between Festus's death and Governor Albinus's arrival in 62 AD, the high priest Ananus ordered the execution of James.
 Josephus described it:

 "Being therefore this kind of person [i.e., a heartless Sadducee], Ananus, thinking that he had a favorable opportunity because Festus had died and Albinus was still on his way, called a meeting [literally, "Sanhedrin"] of judges and brought into it the brother of Jesus-who-is-called-Messiah … James by name, and some others.
-He made the accusation that they had transgressed the law, and he handed them over to be stoned."
+He accused that they had transgressed the law, and he handed them over to be stoned."

 There are very few Scholars who have ever doubted the authenticity of this short account.
 On the contrary, the majority accepts it as genuine.
 The longest passage in Josephus's Jewish Antiquities (Book 18) that refers to Jesus is known as the "Testimonium Flavianum," which says: